sdepold/jquery.skeleton/README.md

   - firefox http://localhost:1111/capture
 - Minify the code in the src folder and run the tests:
   - npm test

+## Update current project
+- Update your `jquery.skeleton` to the latest version of jquery.skeleton.
+- Update your project:
+  - node_modules/.bin/jquery.skeleton --update

 ## License